hraban/lift/website/source/user-guide.md

 * tests - defines several tests
 * timeout - how long can each test take

-Many of these are self-explanatory and we'll look at :random-instance below when we talk about random-testing.
-This leaves us to discuss :dynamic-variables, :equality-test, :function, :run-setup and :timeout here.
+Many of these are self-explanatory.
+We'll discuss  :dynamic-variables, :equality-test, :function, :run-setup and :timeout here and look at :random-instance below when we talk about random-testing.

 ##### Dynamic-variables